SJSU-CS-systems-group/piman/monitoring/README.md

 1. Create a new dashboard by clicking on the "plus" symbol in the menu to the left, and in the dropdown which appears, "Dashboard".

 2. In the new dashboard, click "Add new panel".
 This will open a configuration page with many options.
 The main option to look for is within the first tab under the graph which appears, called "Query".
 Here is where you will specify which timeserie you would like to display on the panel.
-The name of the timeserie should appear as the IP of the pi, followed by the data category, e.g. `172.16.2.13 CPU LOAD`.

 3. For more information on how to set up your panel, consult [this link](https://grafana.com/docs/grafana/latest/panels/add-a-panel/).